fabianmoss/website/content/slides/20231117_EPFL_DH_Alumni/index.md

 {{% speaker_note %}}

+- very grateful to be invited
-- task was to say something meaningful in 10 minutes
+- task was to talk for 10 minutes
+- keep it light but say something meaningful
 - these rules are very subjective
-- I am mostly talking with an academic career in mind
+- I am mostly talking with an **academic career** in mind
-- feel free to reach out!
+- let's discuss later / feel free to reach out!

 {{% /speaker_note %}}